 How an Attorney Can Help with Your Personal Injury Case

-- Investigating the case: we can study the facts in the case, interview witnesses, and hire accident recreation experts to show that the other party behaved in a negligent manner.
+- Investigating the case: We can study the case facts, interview witnesses, and hire accident reconstruction experts to show that the other party behaved in a negligent manner.

-- Helping you understand your rights: we can use the facts that are unique to your case to help you understand what rights you have to try to receive compensation.
+- Helping you understand your rights: We can use the facts unique to your case to help you understand what rights you have to try to receive compensation.

-- Representing you in court: if the insurance company refuses to come to a fair settlement amount, we can be ready to represent your interests to trial.
+- Representing you in court: If the insurance company refuses to come to a fair settlement amount, we can represent your interests attrial.

-In some personal injury cases, it can be easy to understand which party is at fault based on the police report and the straightforward facts in the case.
+In some personal injury cases, it can be easy to determine which party is at fault based on the police report and the straightforward facts in the case.

-Other times, though, it may not be so clear as to which party is to blame for the accident and for your injuries.
-By presenting evidence of the responsible party’s liability, we can argue that you deserve compensation.
+Other times, though, it may not be clear which party is to blame for the accident and for your injuries.
+When presenting evidence of the responsible party’s liability, we can argue that you deserve compensation.

 If you wait too long and let this deadline pass, your case may be dismissed by the court.

-Let Morris Bart, LLC Fight for Your Compensation
+Let a Slidell Personal Injury Lawyer from Morris Bart, LLC Fight for Your Compensation

 Personal injury cases can be tough on families.
 Even though you may have been severely injured because of someone else’s negligence, you may find that the insurance company is questioning the severity of your injuries and is trying to convince you to accept a lower settlement than you believe you deserve.